1. Home

 But porting your mortgage isn't always the most cost efficient.
 This can be the case if you're moving to a more expensive property, and would need to take out another mortgage to cover the extra anyway.

-It's worth speaking to an expert to help you look at all the costs to find the right option for you.
+It's worth speaking to an expert, like our partner Mojo Mortgages, to help you look at all the costs to find the right option for you.

 How does the value of my new house affect my mortgage?